B&W PX headphone auto-pause, auto-resume sensors are a turn-on

 To maximize sound quality, you can turn off noise cancelling altogether in the app or push a button on the right ear cup to toggle it on or off (however, there's no voice assistant to let you know it's off, you just have to sense it).
 Another option is to adjust the level of pass-through sound so you can better hear people talking, and B&W promises that the headphones will add features and improve over time through software updates.

 The other feature worth highlighting is the auto-pause/auto-resume feature: If you pull an ear cup off your ear, your music pauses and then resumes as soon as you put the ear cup back on your ear.
-During my short initial test period, the feature worked almost flawlessly and the headphones wireless Bluetooth performance was generally very solid.
-I also thought the headphone worked well as a headset.
+During my short initial test period, the feature worked almost flawlessly and the headphones' wireless Bluetooth performance was generally very solid.
+I also thought it worked well as a headset for calls.

 Same drivers as high-end P9

-Overall, I did think the PX sounded pretty open for a closed-back headphone and it had good clarity and was natural sounding in the midrange (and pretty natural sounding overall).
-The bass goes deep but I wouldn't say it's super-punchy or super-highly defined.
-In other words, there's some warmth to the headphone, which means it lacks a little sizzle, but that's not necessarily a bad thing; it's just the way the headphone sounds.
+Overall, I did think the PX sounded pretty open for a closed-back headphone and it had good clarity and was natural sounding in the midrange (and sounded pretty natural overall).
+The bass goes deep but I wouldn't say it's super punchy or super highly defined.
+In other words, there's some warmth to the headphone, which means it lacks a little sizzle, but that's not necessarily a bad thing; it's just the way it sounds.
 Note: The sound signature is fixed, with no EQ settings available in the app, which I personally don't mind.

 I've only been listening to the PX for a few days, so I'm not ready to give it a final rating yet.
 But my initial impression is that while it doesn't blow away the competition from Sony, Bose and Beats, it does sound excellent for a wireless noise-cancelling headphone and is a strong contender in this price class.